-The purpose of the Zone is to provide for an integrated community within a Village environment that provides a range of activities including residential, visitor accommodation, recreational, commercial, residential, educational and community activities.
+The purpose of the Zone is to provide for an integrated community within a Village environment that provides a range of activities including residential, visitor accommodation, recreational, commercial, educational and community activities.
 The Zone is located within the Cardrona Valley, 2km north of the existing Cardrona Village, and approximately 20km to the south of the Wanaka township.

 The Zone is configured in a manner that creates a high quality sustainable environment.
-It provides significant benefits to the wider community through the provision of a range of housing options, recreational activities, protection of open space, commercial activities, visitor accommodation, educational and community facilities, a range of housing options, sustainable infrastructure design, and the creation of a distinctive destination.
+It provides significant benefits to the wider community through the provision of a range of housing options, recreational activities, protection of open space, commercial activities, visitor accommodation, educational and community facilities, sustainable infrastructure design, and the creation of a distinctive destination.